grafana/clickhouse-datasource/README.md

 example, statements like `ALTER TABLE system.users DELETE WHERE name='sadUser'` and `DROP TABLE sadTable;` would be executed.

+### ClickHouse protocol support

+The plugin supports both `HTTP` and `Native` (default) transport protocols.
+This can be enabled in the configuration via the `protocol` configuration parameter.
+Both protocols exchange data with ClickHouse using optimized native format.

+Note that the default ports for `HTTP/s` and `Native` differ:

+- HTTP - 8123
+- HTTPS - 8443
+- Native - 9000
+- Native with TLS - 9440

 ### Manual configuration

 Once the plugin is installed on your Grafana instance, follow [these instructions](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) to add a new ClickHouse data source, and enter configuration options.